moileigh/moileigh.github.io/_posts/2019-01-07-One-Week-In.md

 ---
-Title: "One Week In"
+title: "One Week In"
-Layout: post
+layout: post
-Categories:
+categories:
   - Daily Life
 ---
 We're one week in.